Soname-Solutions/salmon/docs/configuration.md

     - `name` - specify the resource name to be monitored.

         >  If you would like to monitor the resources with a common pattern in their names (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), use wildcards: glue-pipeline1`-*`. \
         > **NOTE:** Glue Data Quality wildcards are supported only for Rulesets applied to AWS Glue table.
 For other Rulesets (i.e., executed within AWS Glue job) please specify an exact name (without wildcards).
+If you are using AWS Glue Data Quality for your Glue Jobs, the name of the ruleset can be found in your Glue script.
+Look for the `dataQualityEvaluationContext` parameter, which is passed to the EvaluateDataQuality class.

         > For EMR Serverless resource type, please specify a name of the EMR Serverless application.